yakworks/gorm-tools/docs/developer.md

 Snapshots gets published automatically from master branch.
 Just pushing any commits to master will trigger a travis build and new snapshot will get published.

 ### Publish a new release
-New releaseses are published from tags.
+New releases are published from tags.
 Follow the following steps to publish a new release.

 - branch off from master
 - increment version number (projectVersion) in gradle.properties file